metabase/metabase/docs/operations-guide/scaling-metabase.md

 - The efficiency of your data warehouse.
 - The number of questions in your dashboards.

 For example, it won't matter how many instances of Metabase you run if a question needs to run a query that takes 30 minutes to run.
-That's just going to take a while.
+That's just going to take 30 minutes.
 The solution in that case is either to re-evaluate your need for that data (do you really need all that info every time?), or to find ways to improve the performance of your database, such as reorganizing, indexing, or caching your data.

 But first, let's make sure our Metabase application is well-tuned to scale.

 ## Vertical scaling

 Vertical scaling is the brute force approach.
 Give Metabase more cores and memory, and it will have more resources available to do its work.
-If you are experiencing performance issues related to the application itself (i.e. unrelated to the breadth and magnitude of your databases), running Metabase on a more powerful machine can help improve performance.
+If you are experiencing performance issues related to the application itself (i.e. unrelated to the breadth and magnitude of your databases), running Metabase on a more powerful machine can improve performance.

 Metabase is already efficient out of the box.
 For example, for a starter Metabase instance on AWS, we recommend running Metabase using Elastic Beanstalk on a `t2.small` instance, and scaling up from there.
 That's a single core machine with 2 gigabytes of RAM.
 Machines with with 4-8 gigs of RAM should handle hundreds of users, and you can bump the number of cores and gigabytes of memory if needed.